danielaRiesgo/py-faster-rcnn/README.md

 ### Installation (sufficient for the demo)

+**Note:** If you don't have GPU, you can run the demo just using your CPU and [this](https://hub.docker.com/r/danielariesgo/py-faster-rcnn/) Docker image.
+In this case, you should only [install Docker](https://docs.docker.com/engine/installation/) and follow the instructions in the docker image's readme.

 1. Clone the Faster R-CNN repository
   ```Shell
   # Make sure to clone with --recursive